2025–26 Copa Catalunya Femenina

+SE AEM won their second Copa Catalunya Femenina (following their B team's victory in 2023), with CE Europa making their first final after being frequent semi-finalists.

 First round

 The first round of the 2025–26 Copa Catalunya will be played on 30/31 August 2025, two weeks after the final of the previous edition.
 It features the group champions from the 2024–25 Segona Divisió, except ARO CE, the best team with a 3.00 coefficient, which was exempted.